Courses

 To see a full list of available Shelter Medicine electives, please review the Course Tracker document.

-III-b – Electives counted towards Certificate in Veterinary Forensic Sciences
+III-b – Courses in the Certificate in Veterinary Forensic Sciences

-Electives that count toward a Certificate in Veterinary Forensic Sciences can also count as your elective credits for your Master of Science in Shelter Medicine.
+Courses in the Certificate in Veterinary Forensic Sciences can also count as elective credits for the Master of Science in Veterinary Medical Sciences with a concentration in Shelter Medicine.
 To learn more about Veterinary Forensic Sciences courses, please visit the program website.